Parents as Partners - How to Ensure for Positive Relationships

 - Welcome parents wholeheartedly, go the extra mile, show an interest and get to know them and show pride in their child’s achievements and all that they have done to help their child to get to that stage.

 - It’s not easy, we work in a fast-paced environment and time is undoubtedly at a premium, but ask yourself this: can you really put a price on partnership?

 - Appreciate your parents as partners and you’ll reap the rewards!

 Sources of further help:

 - If you are looking at ways to develop your relationship with parents, you might be interested to browse our dedicated parents as partners section.

-- Jane Drake, a partnership advisory teacher in Leeds and author of Planning Children's Play and Learning in the Foundation Stage and Organising Play in the Early Years (David Fulton) has written a very informative article for Teach Nursery looking at how you can work with parents to support children's learning.
+- Jane Drake, a partnership advisory teacher in Leeds and author of Planning Children's Play and Learning in the Foundation Stage and Organising Play in the Early Years (Jane Drake) has written a very informative article for Teach Nursery looking at how you can work with parents to support children's learning.